Coming From Abroad?

 If the bank statement is not in your name, you’ll need a notarized letter from the person whose name is listed on the statement.
 This is your sponsor.
 If the bank statement is in your name, you can skip this requirement.

-Scores must be a minimum of 550/ PBT, 213/CBT, or 80/IBT.
+Classes are taught in English, so an applicant must demonstrate good verbal and written English language skills.
+Please include your TOEFL score in your application.
+Official TOEFL report.
+Scores must be a minimum of 550/ PBT, 213/ CBT, or 80/IBT.
 Occasionally, this component is waived.
-Contact the Admissions Office if your ability with
+Contact the Admissions Office if your ability with the English language can be clearly demonstrated in both written and oral form.

-Theschool code is 3023.
+The school code is 3023.

-About Your I-20 Form
+About Your Form I-20

 Follow these three steps to get it: